boltzmannlabs/molpro/molpro/geomol/README.md

         input_smiles : List[str]
                        those simles for which you want to generated 3d-conformer. input should be in ['smile_1,smiles_2,.....,smile_n] format hparams_path : str
-                       path for the hparams.yaml file
-        ckpt_path    : str
+                       path for the hparams.yaml file. which is under lightning_logs folder ckpt_path    : str
-                       path for the ckpt file of model n_conformers : int
+                       path of the ckpt file. which is under lightning_logs/checkpoints directory n_conformers : int
                        how many number of conformers you want to generate per smile dataset : bool